zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

    See :ref:`microkernel_semaphores`.

-5. A kernel-supplied ISR can signal a helper task to do interrupt-related work using a task IRQ that the helper task allocates.

-   See :ref:`microkernel_task_irqs`.

 When an ISR offloads work to a fiber there is typically a single context switch to that fiber when the ISR completes.
 Thus, interrupt-related processing usually continues almost immediately.